Accio/accio.github.io/_posts/2020-03-10-filter-bam-by-insert-size.md

 tags: RNAseq
 ---

-In this blog post, we will talk about what is the insert size in Illumina sequencing reads, and how to find it in SAM/BAM files.
+In this blog post, we will talk about what is the insert size in Illumina sequencing reads, and how to find it in SAM/BAM files, and how to filter BAM files with it.

 ## Background